 Merchant Banking Vs Investment Banking – Final Words

 There are times when Investment Banking and Merchant Banking are considered the same.
-In today’s time, there are many services provided by both the Bank, still, their primary functions are unique in nature.
+In today’s time, there are many services provided by both the Bank, but still, their primary functions are unique in nature.
 In simple words, Investment Banks perform underwriting of debt or equity and Mergers & Acquisitions activities.
-While Merchant Banks enhance International trade and finance.
+At the same time, Merchant Banks enhance International trade and finance.
 The scope of Investment Banking is broad in comparison to Merchant Banking.